webqit/port-plus/README.md

 Port+ is an API mirror of the Web Messaging APIs built for advanced use cases.
 An instance of `BroadcastChannelPlus`, for example, gives you the same standard `BroadcastChannel` instance, but with extended capabilities.

-The mapping between the Web's messaging APIs and Port+ is as follows:
+The mental model of the existing Web Messaging APIs, and where Port+ comes in, is as follows:

 ### 1. The Web's Messaging APIs at a Glance